IFRA-Cranfield/ur3_CranfieldRobotics/instructions/Examples.md

     ros2 topic echo /Robpose
     ```

-- Execute a Robot Program: The programs for the UR3-Cranfield Robot are stored inside the ur3cranfield_execution ROS 2 Package.
+- Execute a Robot Program: The programs for the UR3-Cranfield Robot are stored inside the ur3cranfield ROS 2 Package, /programs folder.
 The following command is used to execute the programs (for more information, access this [link](https://github.com/IFRA-Cranfield/ros2_SimRealRobotControl/blob/humble/instructions/ProgramExecution.md)):

     ```sh
     # Example for the ur3_demo.yaml program:
-    ros2 run ros2srrc_execution ExecuteProgram.py package:=ur3cranfield_execution program:=ur3_demo
+    ros2 run ros2srrc_execution ExecuteProgram.py package:=ur3cranfield program:=ur3_demo
     ```

-- Spawn objects into the GzSim Environment: The CAD and URDF files of the objects that are manipulated in our UR3-Cranfield Robot's use-cases are stored in the ur3cranfield_gazebo package.
+- Spawn objects into the GzSim Environment: The CAD and URDF files of the objects that are manipulated in our UR3-Cranfield Robot's use-cases are stored in the ur3cranfield package.
 The objects can be spawned to the Simulation Environment using this command (more info [here](https://github.com/IFRA-Cranfield/ros2_SimRealRobotControl/blob/humble/instructions/RobotOperation.md#extra-spawn-object-to-a-gazebo-environment)):

     ```sh
     # Generic command:
     ros2 run ros2srrc_execution SpawnObject.py --package "{}" --urdf "{}.urdf" --name "{}" --x {} --y {} --z {}

     # Command to spawn the WHITE CUBE on top of the table:
-    ros2 run ros2srrc_execution SpawnObject.py --package "ur3cranfield_gazebo" --urdf "WhiteCube.urdf" --name "WhiteCube" --x 0.0 --y 0.3 --z 1.0
+    ros2 run ros2srrc_execution SpawnObject.py --package "ur3cranfield" --urdf "WhiteCube.urdf" --name "WhiteCube" --x 0.0 --y 0.3 --z 1.0
     ```

     Once the object has been spawned to the simulation environment, its pose can be checked with the following command (for more information, please visit [IFRA-Cranfield/IFRA_ObjectPose](https://github.com/IFRA-Cranfield/IFRA_ObjectPose)):